adomani/Atelier_Lean_2023/src/generalizations/TTintro.md

 * sequences are functions (and hence are a set),
 * $\ldots$

-&nbsp;

-After all, everything is a set.
+Everything is a set.
 Everything.
 EVERYTHING.

-&nbsp;

 ---